Channel Islands Air Search is a voluntary service providing a rapid response airborne search and rescue service in Channel Island waters.

 The funds required to equip and run the aircraft are raised almost exclusively within the Channel Islands, and come from a wide variety of sources, including collecting boxes, social events and donations, flag days, bequests and even contributions for the scattering of ashes from the air.

 In each of the four major Channel Islands, there is a supporters' organisation, "The Friends of Air Search", who are instrumental in raising the majority of the required funds.

 A number of Channel Island companies and institutions agree to sponsor individual searches; some Governmental assistance has also been provided.

-The cost of purchasing and equipping the now-decommissioned CIAS Islander aircraft, Lions' Pride, was some £300,000.
+The cost of purchasing and equipping the CIAS Islander aircraft, Lions' Pride, was in excess of £2 million.
 The capital cost of providing the hangar was £150,000.

 In order to promote the willingness of our "customers" to call for assistance, we have adopted three simple principles, which are:-

 (i) We will not solicit a donation from anyone to whom we have provided assistance.

 (ii) We will not make any claim for salvage.